Exclusive: Venezuela's PDVSA steps up fuel shipments to Cuba as shortages bite

 Washington accuses the Cuban government of repressing its citizens and providing security assistance to prop up Maduro, who it brands a dictator.
 Maduro says the United States is seeking to control Venezuela’s massive oil reserves.

-Reporting by Marianna Parraga in Mexico City, Mircely Guanipa in Punto Fijo, Venezuela and Nelson Acosta and Sarah Marsh in Havana; Editing by Daniel Flynn and David Gregorio
+Reporting by Marianna Parraga in Mexico City, Mircely Guanipa in Punto Fijo, Venezuela, Nelson Acosta and Sarah Marsh in Havana, and Timothy Gardner in Washington; Editing by Daniel Flynn, David Gregorio and Frances Kerry